ten-protocol/go-ten/design/Soft_finality_guarantee.md

 The only case where finality can change is when there is a deliberate double-spend attack on the L1, and this will only affect the user who is directly involved in that attack.

+It is possible in practice to start with option 3 for simplicity, and transition to option 4 as an optimisation.
+This will require a full upgrade with a transition period.

-## TODO - Reason about sealing an LB chain in a rollup and reorgs
+TODO - Reason about sealing an LB chain in a rollup and reorgs